Bülent Ecevit: DSP chairman

-Last premiership
+Last premiership (1999–2002)

 Domestic policy

 Ecevit's last premiership was his longest at almost four years.
 In coalition with parties to his right, some which were old foes such as MHP –Ecevit was also appointed PM by his old rival who was now president, Süleyman Demirel– he was criticized for adopting pro-business policies and abandoning his leftist values.
 The government passed many important laws, including banking reform, unemployment insurance, a law to ensure the autonomy of the Central Bank, qualified industrial zones, tender law, and employment incentive law, to name a few.
-The government amended 34 articles of the Constitution to widen fundamental rights and freedoms and undertook a number of reforms aimed at stabilizing the Turkish economy.
+The government also amended 34 articles of the Constitution to widen fundamental rights and freedoms and undertook a number of reforms aimed at stabilizing the Turkish economy.
 These were in preparation for accession negotiations with the European Union.
 Ecevit acknowledged that his past anti-EU views were a mistake, and that Turkey's destiny with Europe.
 His foreign minister İsmail Cem was instrumental in what is currently the latest step of Turkish–EU accession, when in the Helsinki Summit in December 1999, Turkey was recognized as a full candidate country for the European Union.
 Three major EU harmonisation packages were passed during this government, including the most comprehensive package of August 2002, which included the abolishment of capital punishment.
 However progress to EU ascension inevitably hit a roadblock, that being of his making; the Cyprus Dispute.

-A massive economic crisis which originated from long overdue problems from previous governments, but ultimately triggered by an incident where President Sezer threw a booklet of the Turkish constitution at Ecevit in a National Security Council meeting caused the value of the Lira to crash in February 2001.
-But two months later, under the guidance of World Bank economist Kemal Derviş, the government passed an extensive series of comprehensive economic reforms and regulations.
+A massive economic crisis which originated from long overdue problems from previous governments, but ultimately triggered by an incident where President Sezer threw a booklet of the Turkish constitution at Ecevit in a National Security Council meeting, specifically when he claimed economic reform was impossible, caused the value of the Lira to crash in February 2001.
+Two months later, Ahmet Çakmak, a florist who was struggling from the economic crisis and inspired by Sezer's outburst, ran in front of news cameras and shouted "Mr. Prime Minister, I am a tradesman!" throwing a cash register at Ecevit's direction as he was walking out of a cabinet meeting.
+Eventually Ecevit hired the World Bank economist Kemal Derviş his economic minister.
+With his guidance, the government passed an extensive series of comprehensive economic reforms and regulations.
 These included changes to the tender law, economic social council law, unemployment insurance, the restructuring of state banks, accreditation law, law on capital markets, and establishment of competition authorities.
 These successful reforms allowed for Derviş to sign off on a $20 billion loan from the International Monetary Fund, which enabled the high growth of 2002–2007 after DSP's fall from government.

 The Kocaeli earthquake occurred 17 August 1999, killing tens of thousands in Istanbul and İzmit and causing billions in damages.
 A tax to prevent earthquake damage (also known as the Earthquake tax) was established after the disaster.